rafaelmv/smsuela/README.md

 ## Purpose

-This entire application was created in order to inform people who live in areas with poor connection around Venezuela.
+This entire application was created in order to inform people who live in areas with poor connection around Venezuela 🇻🇪.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details